-Join Tammy Coron for an in-depth discussion in this video Before we begin, part of Developing for HomeKit & iOS.
+Join Tammy Coron for an in-depth discussion in this video Before we begin, part of iOS HomeKit Quick Start.

 - [Voiceover] Now that you know what this course covers, let's go over some of the pre-requisites.
 First and foremost, this course focuses on the ins and outs of the HomeKit Framework.
 It does not focus on how to use Xcode or any of the programming basics required for making iOS apps.
 Therefore, it's important that you're familiar with the basics of programming for iOS and how to use Xcode.
 You should also know how to program using the Swift language.
 Incidentally, Swift 3.0 was recently released, along with Xcode 8 and iOS 10.